Vespertine

 Vespertine is the fourth studio album by Icelandic recording artist Björk.
-It was released on 27 August 2001 in the United Kingdom by One Little Independent Records and in the United States by Elektra Entertainment.
-Production on the album began during the filming of Dancer in the Dark.
-With Vespertine, Björk aspired to create an album with an intimate and domestic feeling, deviating from the brash sonority of her previous studio album Homogenic (1997).
+It was first released on 18 August 2001 in Japan by One Little Indian Records and 27 August 2001 in the United States by Elektra Entertainment.
+Björk aspired to create an album with minimal and intricate electronic music to evoke an intimate and domestic feeling, in contrast with the louder styles of her previous studio album Homogenic (1997).
+She enlisted producers such as Opiate, Console and the duo Matmos, and has also worked with harpist Zeena Parkins.
+Production on the album began while filming her role in Dancer in the Dark.